Install an evaporative cooler to provide efficient cooling in a dry climate:

 - Building America Best Practices Series Volume 14 - HVAC: A Guide for Contractors to Share with Homeowners

-If a decision is made to replace the equipment, it can be replaced with the same kind of equipment, with a more efficient form of evaporative cooler such as an indirect evaporative cooler or a two-stage indirect/direct evaporative cooler (see the Description tab), or with a different type of cooling system such as a compression cooling air conditioner system.
-Evaporative coolers are most effective in dry climates where the relative humidity is generally below 50%.
-In humid climates choose compression coolers and heat pumps, which also offer the advantage of de-humidification.
+If a decision is made to replace the equipment, it can be replaced with the same kind of equipment, or with a more efficient form of evaporative cooler such as an indirect evaporative cooler or a two-stage indirect/direct evaporative cooler (see the Description tab), or with a different type of cooling system such as a standard air conditioning system or heat pump.
+Evaporative coolers are most effective in dry climates where the 1% design wet bulb temperature is below 70°F. In humid climates choose standard mechanical air-conditioning and heat pumps, which also offer the advantage of de-humidification.

-See the following Solution Center guides for more information on other types of HVAC systems that provide cooling:
+See the following guides for more information on other types of HVAC systems that provide cooling:

 Full system maintenance is often overlooked by homeowners who don’t understand the strong relationship between general maintenance and performance.
 Debris, rust, and calcification can all diminish efficiency and performance.
 Evaporative coolers should be inspected and have maintenance conducted at least twice a year, when the unit is first started up in the spring and when it is shut down in the winter, as noted under the Description tab.
 Check the tension on the fan belt and lubricate the blower assembly bearing motor.
 Replace torn, worn or mildewed cooler pads.
 Check water nozzles to make sure they are aimed to saturate the pads and clean them with vinegar to remove calcification.
 Make sure the tray is water-tight and repair any holes or cracks.
 Ensure the float operates properly.